-It is against this background that our new vision which says "TO CREATE A SPACE WHERE HUMANITY MEETS" is relevant.
-This IDP depicts the blueprint for the future of our municipality and is informed by the development aspirations of the citizens of our area.
+A lot has been achieved towards bettering the lives of the majority of our communities since the and is informed by the development aspirations of the citizens of our area.
 All our communities and social partners are therefore encouraged to be part of the development trajectory as encapsulated herein through submission of comments and how innovatively can we improve the quality so as to enhance on implementation and monitoring as we strive towards bettering the lives of our communities.